Coat of arms of New York: History

 The flag was not well defined at first, but variations of a flag with the state's coat of arms have existed since 1777.
+In 1823, in New York City a huge party was thrown after the construction of the Erie Canal reached the Niagara Escarpment.
+Inside City Hall, on top a large marble slab was a state flag bearing a white silk field with the state coat of arms painted in the middle.

+Other mentions of a state flag were by The New York Herald in 1853 & 1856.
 In 1858 the Adjutant General's office issued that the state flag features the state's coat of arms over a white background.
+In 1876, the state militia was ordered to change the colors of their regimental flags, with the artillery flags featuring the coat of arms on a yellow field while Infantry carried a flag with the coat of arms on a blue background.

-The flag was also mentioned in a state law in 1882.
+The flag was later mentioned in a state law in 1882.
 On March 16, 1888 Mayor Hewitt of New York City ordered that the state flag should fly over City Hall on St. Patrick's Day.
 The flag was formally adopted by the state legislature in 1896 featuring a buff background since George Washington mandated regiments from New York and New Jersey wear buff facings.
 However, this choice of color for the flag proved unpopular in New York as it was the custom for military flags to be blue with the coat of arms, as they had been for New York troops during and before the Civil War.
 The legislature changed the field of the flag from buff to blue by a law enacted on April 2, 1901.

 In April 2020, the 2021 state budget was passed, modifying the coat of arms to include "E Pluribus Unum" as a secondary motto beneath "Excelsior".
 The state seal and flag were also updated to reflect the change.